rodriguesxxx/rodriguesxxx/README.md

 **Open to exciting opportunities! 🌟**

-Feel free to explore my portfolio and get in touch!
+Feel free to explore my <a href="https://daniel-rodrigues.onrender.com/">portfolio</a> and get in touch!